Skip to content

 • IsLeader() bool

-Holds current, previous, and reconciled snapshots.
+Holds current, previous, and reconciled snapshots, the per-entry missing-sweep counters, and the applied raft index.
 Two proposal types:

 • ProposalReconciled — updates reconciled state (does not trigger reconciliation)

-File-based persistence in raft.data_dir.
-Stores raft hard state, log entries, and FSM state.
+File-based persistence in raft.data_dir: raft hard state + log entries (wal.json), raft snapshot (snapshot.json), and FSM state (fsm-state.json).
+Saving a snapshot compacts wal.json down to the entries above the snapshot index.
 Enables recovery after full cluster restart.

 DNSProvider interface: